High-energy Emission from Turbulent Electron-ion Coronae of Accreting Black Holes: Discussion and Conclusions

 While our model gives an apparent good match to the observed X-ray spectrum of a bright AGN, it falls short of being able to predict the emission in lower-energy bands, such as the UV/optical \citep[e.g.,][]{Steffen2006,Duras2020} or the mm band \citep[e.g.,][]{Kawamuro2022,Ricci2023}, and their connection to the X-ray luminosity.
 We stress that our local model only tracks the soft photons intercepted by the hot corona.
 Realistically, only a fraction of the UV/optical photons from the disk is actually intercepted by the corona \citep{Done2007}.
 Similarly, the recently observed mm emission may come from a large-scale outflow launched from the corona \citep{Hankla2025}.
-Thus, accurate multi-wavelength predictions require a global model for the extended accretion disk and its corona.
+Thus, accurate multi-wavelength predictions require a global model for the extended accretion disk and its corona \citep[e.g.,][]{Nagele2026}.

 Finally, we find that a strongly turbulent corona can efficiently accelerate nonthermal particles (Sec.~\ref{sec:acceleration}).
 We investigate the origins of nonthermal acceleration and show that the electrons are preferentially injected into nonthermal power laws at intense current sheets, while the ions can be injected at both shocks and current sheets (Appendix~\ref{sec:injection}).
 In our limited-size simulation boxes, the nonthermal ions can be accelerated up to the system size (Hillas) limit, albeit with a relatively steep spectrum (with power-law index $p\gtrsim 3$).
 Simulations with significantly larger boxes are required to confidently predict the shape of the nonthermal ion (i.e., proton) spectrum up to the neutrino-producing TeV range.
-However, regardless of the exact shape of the ion spectrum, the maximum fraction of the coronal power deposited into cosmic rays is limited from above by the ion heating fraction $q_{\rm i}$.
-The relatively large values of the measured heating fraction ($0.6 \lesssim q_{\rm i} \lesssim 0.7$) present a quite favorable situation for producing energetically significant amounts of cosmic-ray particles.
+However, regardless of the exact shape of the ion spectrum, our simulations establish that a significant fraction of the coronal power can be converted into cosmic rays.
+In particular, we find that ions in the nonthermal tail of the distribution amount to roughly $q_{\rm i}/4 \sim 1/6$ of the total dissipated power.

 In conclusion, we showed that strongly driven and radiative electron-ion turbulence can generate nonthermal ion and electron distributions, while producing at the same time emission spectra consistent with X-ray observations of black-hole coronae.
 The steady state is a two-temperature trans-sonic flow with ions much hotter than electrons.
 Present computational constraints prevent us from further improving the realism of our numerical model (e.g., the box size).
 A promising future direction may be to disentangle the subject into a set of complementary questions, such as the physics of the MeV tail or nonthermal proton acceleration, which can be investigated with simplified models specifically designed to address a particular challenge.